libp2p/docs/content/concepts/pubsub/overview.md

 ## Overview

-Publish-subscribe (pub-sub) is a messaging pattern where senders, known as publishers, of messages do not send them directly to specific receivers, known as subscribers.
+Publish/Subscribe (PubSub) is a messaging pattern where senders, known as publishers, of messages do not send them directly to specific receivers, known as subscribers.
 Instead, they send them to a topic or a channel.
 Subscribers, in turn, express interest in one or more topics and only receive messages that are of interest to them.
 This allows for a decoupling of senders and receivers and multiple subscribers to receive the same message.

-Pub-sub systems that are centralized rely on a centralized broker, known as a message broker, who is responsible for filtering and forwarding messages.
+PubSub systems that are centralized rely on a centralized broker, known as a message broker, who is responsible for filtering and forwarding messages.
 In P2P PubSub systems, there is no centralized broker.
 Instead, each node in the network is both a publisher and a subscriber and is responsible for forwarding messages to other nodes expressing interest in the topic.

-In a P2P pub-sub system, all peers participate in delivering messages throughout the network.
+In a P2P PubSub system, all peers participate in delivering messages throughout the network.
-There are different types of pub-sub models, like event-based, data-centric, content-based, and topic-based, each with its use cases and advantages.
+There are different types of PubSub models, like event-based, data-centric, content-based, and topic-based, each with its use cases and advantages.
 The event-based model is useful for systems that react to specific events in real time, while the data-centric model is best suited for systems that share and synchronize data among multiple nodes.
 Content-based and topic-based